faizbepari19/journal-app/README.md

 #### Date-Specific Searches
 ```
-"What did I write on 9th aug 2025?"
+What did I write on 9th aug 2025?
-"Show me my entry for august 9, 2025"
+Show me my entry for august 9, 2025
-"What happened on 2025-08-09?"
+What happened on 2025-08-09?
 ```

 #### Semantic Searches
 ```
-"How was I feeling last week?"
+How was I feeling last week?
-"What work projects did I mention?"
+What work projects did I mention?
-"When did I write about traveling?"
+When did I write about traveling?
-"What activities did I do with friends?"
+What activities did I do with friends?
 ```

 #### Response Format